 In Ginkgo spp. female strobili are small and inconspicuous, though still quite large when compared to a pollen grain, a quality, as they are not visited by pollinating insects, birds or bats is understandable, as a lavish and large display of a petalled flower would demand an expenditure of resources unnecessary and wasteful for the Ginkgo.

-The female strobili contain a simple pair of ovules, exposed to the world.
+The female strobili contain a simple pair of ovules, exposed to the world having formed on leaf like structures.
 As these begin to mature one will be aborted while the other will grow and develop whether pollinated or not…into what botanists term a ‘megaspore’, still unfertilized.
 At the time of pollination the ovules are still quite small so an individual pollen grain when it lands on the ovule, will likely be near the end of the ovule where the pollen chamber will later develop.
 To increase the effectiveness of pollination the ovule secretes a mucilaginous substance which increases the chance that pollen will adhere to it and that it does so where it will be most effective, thus enabling later fertilization.

 Ginkgo spp. have always been wind pollinated not relying on insects or birds for pollination.
 This makes sense given their early evolution at a time when insect pollination did not occur.
 Remember there were no flowers nor a historical relationship between pollinators and plants when Ginkgo spp. first evolved…other than that many animal species consumed available plant tissues, exudates and metabolites.
 Pollinators evolved together with the arrival of flowering plants, the angiosperms, each adjusting to the other, evolving into what today can be highly specialized relationships, sometimes to the extreme of limiting a single pollinator species to the flowers of a single plant species!
 Prior to the early development of Angiosperms, plants depended on wind and water to move their pollen, to get it to the female gametes, the ovum or eggs, for fertilization.
 Think of the environments that algae (depending on the species algae either reproduce asexually or sexually by spores), moss and ferns often thrive in.